 As a fundamental tool to ensure that the Group's strategy is in line with the Risk Profile, the RAF is not only addressed by top-down leadership of the Bodies and Management of the Parent Company, but is also implemented with the active bottom-up involvement of the individual Banking Group Companies.
 The RAF is therefore founded on a management model that is consistent with the operational functionality and complexity of the Group itself, and has been developed considering the materiality of the risks to which the Group is exposed.
-It establishes ex-ante the risk/return objectives that the Group intends to achieve and the resulting operating limits.
+It establishes ex ante the risk/return objectives that the Group intends to achieve and the resulting operating limits.
 Conceptually, the RAF could be defined as the variability of the risk-adjusted results that the Group is willing to accept for a given operating strategy.

-It therefore represents the global approach, comprising an integrated set of governance policies, processes, flows, controls and systems through which the risk appetite of the Group and each Company is established, communicated and monitored, with its specific operations and associated risk profiles, thereby facilitating the integration and understanding of this concept within the corporate culture.
-It is also an integral part of the decision-making processes for developing and implementing the strategy and approach to risk management and enables the determination of a risk management policy based on the principles of sound and prudent business management.
+Therefore, it represents the overall approach, including an integrated set of governance policies, processes, flows, controls and systems through which the risk appetite of the Group and each Group Company is established, communicated and monitored.
+It is an integral part of the decision-making processes for developing and implementing the strategy and approach to risk management and enables the determination of a risk management policy based on the principles of sound and prudent business management.
+It is distributed and promoted at all levels of the organisation, facilitating the integration, understanding and adoption of the concept of risk appetite within the corporate culture.
+It includes the Risk Appetite Statement (RAS), the Risk Limits, and an overview of the roles and responsibilities of those who oversee the implementation and monitoring of the RAF.
+It must be able to ensure consistency between business models and strategic guidelines, capital planning and the employee remuneration plan.